hatheeth/ReversePolishCalculator/README.md

-# ReversePolishCalculator
+# Reverse Polish Calculator
-A calculator made to use only operands and operators rather than using parentheses.
+A C program that evaluates expressions in Reverse Polish Notation using stacks.

+## How to run
+gcc rpc.c -o rpc
+./rpc